groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/mpt-to-html.md

         - icon: "far fa-file-MPT"
           title: " About MPT File Format"
           content: |
             Files with .mpt extension are Microsoft Project template files.
-These contain basic information and structure along with document settings for creating .MPP files.
+These contain basic information and structure along with document settings for creating MPP files.
 Such a template file offers default settings such as schedule or budget information for a particular project.
-It, however, can not save project related data such as tasks, resources or assignments.
-Once modified, the template files can be saved as standard MPP file for further working with it.
-Microsoft Project comes with a master template file named "Global.mpt" that is opened when a new template file is to be created.
-MPT files use application/vnd.ms-project and application/x-project as standard MIME types.
-MPT files can be opened with Moos Project Viewer, Microsoft Project, and MPXJ programs on Windows, Linux and MacOS platforms.
+It, however, can not save project-related data such as tasks, resources, or assignments.
+Once modified, the template files can be saved as standard MPP files for further working with it.

           link: "https://docs.fileformat.com/project-management/mpt/"